Welcome to the ACE Summer Monthly .Com Car Clinic.

 a.)
 Vehicle Fluids - Check all vehicle fluids including; coolant, motor oil, transmission, brake, power steering and windshield fluid levels.

 b.)
 Tires - Check pressure, tread and general condition of tires.
 If necessary, have your tires rotated and vehicle aligned.
-Also check condition of your spare tire and ensure all tire-changing tools are in good working order.
+Also, check the condition of your spare tire and ensure all tire-changing tools are in good working order.

 c.)
 Windshield - check for any cracks or chips.